 Adela Yarbro Collins, Buckingham Professor of New Testament Criticism and Interpretation.
-Professor Yarbro Collins joined the Yale University Divinity School in 2000 after teaching at the University of Chicago Divinity School for nine years.
+Professor Yarbro Collins joined the Yale Divinity School in 2000 after teaching at the University of Chicago Divinity School for nine years.
 Prior to that, she was a professor in the Department of Theology at the University of Notre Dame.
-She is currently a member of the executive committee of the Society of New Testament Studies and the delegate of the Society of Biblical Literature to the American Council of Learned Societies.
+She was a member of the executive committee of the Society of New Testament Studies from 2002 to 2003.
+She is currently Vice President of the New England Region of the Society of Biblical Literature and will be President in 2004-2005.
 She was awarded an honorary doctorate in theology by the University of Oslo, Norway, in 1994 and a Fellowship for University Teachers by the National Endowment for the Humanities for 1995-96.
 Among her publications are Cosmology and Eschatology in Jewish and Christian Apocalypticism; The Beginning of the Gospel: Probings of Mark in Context; Crisis and Catharsis: The Power of the Apocalypse; The Apocalypse (New Testament Message series); and The Combat Myth in the Book of Revelation.
 Her current research project is a commentary on the Gospel according to Mark for the Hermeneia commentary series.
 She served as the editor of the Society of Biblical Literature's Monograph Series from 1985 to 1990.
 She currently serves on the editorial boards of the Journal for the Study of the New Testament and Biblical Interpretation.
 B.A.
 Pomona College; M.A., Ph.D.
 Harvard University.
 (Roman Catholic)